 Ultimately, a booking agent can propel your career into stardom through scoring new performance opportunities.
-They can also help by growing your following through networking with other key players in the music industry.
+They can also help by growing your fanbase and following through networking with other key players in the music industry.

 Booking agents usually charge a 10-15% commission fee for the performances they book.
 However, some may also charge a standard flat fee (it’s best to avoid these agents).
 Most agents work for a music booking company or agency, although it is possible to be a freelance booking agent working in the business.